 The interference in walkie-talkie conversations can be compared to a ‘cross line’ occasionally experienced in landline phones.

 When interference happens on a walkie-talkie, it is likely that the user will be able to hear what the third party is saying and so is the third party to the user.
 This means that there is already an intrusion of privacy.

 To avoid or prevent this unannounced interference from happening on your walkie-talkie, you and your friend or group of friends on the other end can change to a different channel or altogether invest in privacy codes.

 Keeping privacy intact

 The speaker of your walkie-talkie will only activate when it receives a transmission from another walkie-talkie that precedes its message with a specific tone combination.
-But it should be remembered that the communicating parties of two or more must use the same privacy codes in order to work with each other.
+But it should be remembered that the communicating parties of two or more must use the same privacy codes to work with each other.

-However, even with privacy codes in place between communicating parties, walkie-talkie conversations are anything but secure since users only have specific channels to operate and the chances of many people operating on a channel similar to yours is very high.
+However, even with privacy codes in place between communicating parties, walkie-talkie conversations are anything but secure since users only have specific channels to operate and the chances of many people operating on a channel similar to yours are very high.
 Transmissions on walkie-talkies are analogous to publicly-accessible phone calls.
 So communicating via walkie-talkies must be done with extra care always.